awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ### AWS KMS transaction quota considerations<a name="crr-kms-considerations"></a>

-When you add many new objects with AWS KMS encryption after enabling Cross\-Region Replication \(CRR\), you might experience throttling \(HTTP 503 rvice Unavailable errors\)\.
+When you add many new objects with AWS KMS encryption after enabling Cross\-Region Replication \(CRR\), you might experience throttling \(HTTP 503 Service Unavailable errors\)\.
 Throttling occurs when the number of AWS KMS transactions per second exceeds the current quota\.
 For more information, see [Quotas]( http://docs.aws.amazon.com/kms/latest/developerguide/limits.html) in the *AWS Key Management Service Developer Guide*\.

 To request a quota increase, use Service Quotas\.
 For more information, see [Amazon Web Services Quotas](https://docs.aws.amazon.com/kms/latest/developerguide/limits.html)\.
 If Service Quotas isn't supported in your Region, [open an AWS Support case](https://console.aws.amazon.com/support/home#/)\.